 -The result of any race will be reviewed and decided upon the Race Admin.
 Any official race that counts towards Forza Stage must be administrated by a “Race Admin“

 -If a team is challenged, and they do not respond to the challenge within 1 week, the challenging team automatically takes their position (For example, if the 26th team challenges the 25th team, and the 25th team doesn’t respond, the 26th team becomes the 25th team and the previous 25th team becomes the new 26th team)

 -Team’s must be reasonably active on the leaderboard for opposing challenges.

 -No team hopping will be allowed:

-Getting kicked ,disband and leaving the team counts as leaving a team. if you leave a team you must wait 2 weeks before joining a new one. you are not allowed to race the first upcoming race for a new team once joining after leaving another.
-Wait time may be changed upon desicion from Admin if necessary.
+Getting kicked, disbanding, or leaving the team will be recorded by administrators.
+If you leave a team, you must wait 2 weeks before joining a new one.
+You are not allowed to race the first upcoming race for a new team once joining after leaving another.
+Wait time may be changed upon decision from admins if necessary.